F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/marketplace/README.md

 <sup>1</sup> Note about the Scaling Up/Down Thresholds:

 The default template values are set artificially low for testing.<br>
-The templates defaults are set to 80% and 20% respectively.<br> To adjust the thresholds,  set them according to the utility size (optional).<br> For example, if you wanted use different percentages in the scaling threshold(s), modify the ***.80*** or ***.20*** in the following calculations to represent the percentage you want to use.
+The Marketplace templates defaults are set to 80% and 20% respectively.<br> To adjust the thresholds,  set them according to the utility size (optional).<br> For example, if you wanted use different percentages in the scaling threshold(s), modify the ***.80*** or ***.20*** in the following calculations to represent the percentage you want to use.
 Then take the result and use that as the appropriate threshold value in the CFT.